Graco Nautilus 65 LX Review

 The headrest release button is easily accessible (above left) even with a child in the seat.
-But, the headrest itself doesn't slide very easily and it takes some jiggling and two hands to get it to move (above right).
+But, the headrest itself doesn't slide very easily, and it takes some jiggling and two hands to get it to move (above right).

 The Graco has a cup holder molded into the end of the right armrest and trays recessed under the armrest on each side.
-These are handy convenience features not seen on some of the competition.
+These are handy convenience features not seen in some of the competition.

 Weight and Size

-The seat does have a recline feature with a lever under the seat bottom, but it doesn't recline enough to really improve napping possibilities.
+The seat does have a recline feature with a lever under the seat bottom, but it doesn't recline enough to improve napping possibilities.